Favourited 950 times

 ~June 8th drop off work-away volunteers to Port Augusta for buses that travel to Adelaide or Alice Springs

-This block is our longest and most exciting block for 2020 and involves interstate travel.
+This block involves interstate travel.
 Persons committing to this block must be able to provide references showing a minimum of two years large animal experience (insurance policy requirement) and have a high degree of confidence around large animals, as well as preferably having an international drivers license and can drive a manual four wheel drive.
 This block will include long days requiring flexibility, stamina and enthusiasm for the wilder side of life.
 Must be able to fluently speak English, must be able to work within a team and be willing to listen and follow instructions.
 Guests will be travelling with crew, and its important that volunteers attending this block like socialising with others.
 Must be willing to chat and engage with people from all around the world as well as meet, greet, and be respectful towards local Aboriginal people.
 Alcohol is absolutely prohibited on Aboriginal lands and incurs a personal fine of thousands of dollars.
 No drugs, drink or bad language will be welcome.
 If you meet the above criteria please apply.

 ~May 28th depart Adelaide City, arriving with our Tour & Charter from Adelaide City to our location in the Flinders Ranges